CHeggan/Few-Shot-Classification-for-Audio-Evaluation/README.md

  - 9/8/23: Public release of the codebase

+## TODO
+There is still some work to be done for this codebase:
+ - Notes on how to setup and format included datasets
+ - Inclusion of a guide on how to setup custom datasets
+ - Reproducible environment Release
+ -

 ## Citation
 This codebase was developed for our most recent works [MT-SLVR](https://github.com/CHeggan/MT-SLVR) and [MetaAudio](https://github.com/CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark).
 If you find this repo useful or utilise it in your work, please consider citing our works: